AIP Diet Food List

 - Pine nuts

-Seed spices can also cause gut inflammation, so it is advisable to avoid them and only take them in moderation after healing.
+Seed spices can also cause gut inflammation, so avoiding them and only taking them in moderation after healing is advisable.

 - Celery seed

 - Poppy Seeds

 Not all these foods promote gut healing; some cause common allergens and irritation.
 However, you can take them in moderation after recovery.